What is mastitis?

 - Make sure your bra is very loose or take it off.

 - Relax while you feed to help your milk flow.

 - Make a special effort to relax your arms, legs, back, shoulders and neck.

 - Listen to soothing music and think about your baby to help start the let-down reflex.

 - Gently massage the breast by stroking toward the nipple while your baby feeds.
-Gentle pressure behind the lumpy area may help move the blockage.

 - Hand express to 'empty' the breast if your baby won't suck.
 If you have mastitis, your milk may taste salty.
 This won't harm your baby, but may cause him to refuse the breast.
-A good place to hand express is under a warm shower.

 Apply warmth and cold

 Using COLD packs on the affected breast can help reduce swelling and relieve pain.